Fantasy EPL Draft Strategy: Winning On The Fantasy Pitch

 We mentioned above that there are certain Sweet Spots of where to draft.
 The thinking here is that you can draft in the middle-ish of the draft order and pick up an elite player in the first round.
 You also have a good chance of picking up a very good player by the time the second round picks come back round to you.
 Therefore, the Sweet Spot will enable you to gain the best combination of first and second-round picks.

-12 Person League: The Sweet Spot is probably pick four in the order; you’ll be guaranteed one of the elite players in this spot, and should hopefully be able to pick up a very good player in the second round.
-Drafting fourth would guarantee you one of De Bruyne, Fernandes, Salah, or Mane.
-Hopefully by the time you chose your second pick you can get hold of someone like Traore, Rashford, or Martial.
-If you personally rank Sterling or Alexander-Arnold for example the same as Salah or Mane, then drafting in fifth or sixth position would mean you still get one of these players, and a better chance of drafting a very good player in the second round.
+12 Person League: The Sweet Spot is probably pick three in the order; you’ll be guaranteed one of the elite players in this spot, and should hopefully be able to pick up a very good player in the second round.
+Drafting third would guarantee you one of De Bruyne, Fernandes, or Kane.
+Hopefully by the time you chose your second pick you can get hold of someone like Traore, Maddison, or Antonio.
+If you personally rank any of Grealish, Son, Mane or Salah the same as the three players mentioned above, then drafting a little later would mean you still get one of these players, and a better chance of drafting a very good player in the second round.

-8 Person League: The Sweet Spot here is also pick four in the order, as you’ll be guaranteed one of the best four players in the league, and will likely be able to pick a very good player in the second round.
-Obviously, if you’re happy with taking Sterling or Alexander-Arnold in the first round, then drafting fifth or sixth in the order could also be advantageous to you.
-You’ll then be able to bring in a very good player in the second round.
-This is less important in an 8 person league though, as there will be a better spread of players available.
+8 Person League: The Sweet Spot here is also pick three in the order, as you’ll be guaranteed one of the best three players in the league, and will likely be able to pick a very good player in the second round.
+The Sweet Spot is less important in an 8 person league though, as there will be a much better spread of players available.
+Honestly, its much less important where you draft in an 8 man snake draft.

 Lots of people talk about these “Sweet Spots” in the draft order, or weighing up how late in the first round order you could draft and still be able to pick one of your favorite elite players.
 Another drafting strategy that we’re seeing more and more of, is choosing to draft either at the start or end of a snake draft order.
 This was you have two picks in a row, and can plan your picks and strategy a lot better.
 If you have two picks in a row, then you’re not constantly watching who other managers pick, and hoping that the player you want will come back around for your next pick.
 If you have two picks in a row, you can happily choose two players you like, and then re-evaluate your next picks when the order snakes back around to you.